Dad of 4-Year-Old Slain in Dallas Apologizes for Leaving Kids

 Trevor Gernon released a recorded statement on his sister’s YouTube account both apologizing for not taking care of his son Cash and asking the public not to be too hard on him.

-“They were comfortable and they were around other kids, and it appeared Monica was a trustworthy person.
+“They were comfortable, they were around other kids, and from what it appeared, Monica was a trustworthy person.
 This choice I made with best of intentions has resulted in a most horrific outcome.”

 On May 15, an intruder was caught on a baby monitor camera sneaking into Cash and Carter’s bedroom at Sherrod’s home and lifting the still-sleeping boy from his bed.